 so japan

-If you do your research on destinations in Japan (East Asia rather than SE Asia) and finally alight upon what seems to be a memorable focus for your trip, you can bet your bottom yen that the rest of Japan knows about the place too.
+If you do your research on destinations in Japan (East Asia rather than SE Asia) and finally settle upon what seems to be a great itinerary for a memorable trip, you can bet your bottom yen that the rest of Japan knows about those places too.
 If it is a weekend, expect crowds.
 If it is a public holiday, expect cheek-by-jowl shuffling from bus to train to exit.
-But, and this is a big but, it is possible to escape the crowds and certainly avoid the crush.
-Here are some ideas...
+But, with careful planning, it is possible to escape the crowds and certainly avoid the crush.

 karuizawa, nagano prefecture